bokeh/bokeh/sphinx/source/docs/first_steps/first_steps_4.rst

 Using bands and bounds
 ~~~~~~~~~~~~~~~~~~~~~~

-Another way to make reading your plot easier is to use bands and bonds.
+Another way to make reading your plot easier is to use bands and bounds.

-Bands and bonds are more examples of the annotations you learned about in
+Bands and bounds are more examples of the annotations you learned about in
 :ref:`first_steps_3_annotations`.

 .. literalinclude:: examples/first_steps_4_bands.py
    :language: python
-   :emphasize-lines: 17,18,21
+   :emphasize-lines: 19,20,23

 .. bokeh-plot:: docs/first_steps/examples/first_steps_4_bands.py
     :source-position: none

 .. seealso::
-    For more information on styling bands and bonds, see
+    For more information on styling bands and bounds, see
     :ref:`userguide_styling_grid_bands` and :ref:`userguide_styling_grid_bounds`
     in the user guide.